International Criminal Court Fast Facts

 September 2, 2015 - The trial begins for Bosco Ntaganda, who stands accused of 13 counts of war crimes and five crimes against humanity which allegedly took place in 2002-2003 in Ituri, Democratic Republic of Congo.

+January 28, 2016 - The trial begins for former Ivory Coast President Laurent Gbagbo and former Ivorian politician Charles Blé Goudé.
+Gbagbo and Blé Goudé are charged with four counts of crimes against humanity, including murder and rape, for acts allegedly committed in 2010 and 2011.

-January 28, 2016 - The trial begins for former Cote d'Ivoire President Laurent Gbagbo and former Ivorian politician Charles Ble Goude.
-Gbagbo and Ble Goude are charged with four counts of crimes against humanity, including murder and rape, for acts allegedly committed during Cote d'Ivoire's violence in 2010-2011 following elections.
+January 28, 2016 - The trial begins for former Ivory Coast President Laurent Gbagbo and former Ivorian politician Charles Blé Goudé.
+Gbagbo and Blé Goudé are charged with four counts of crimes against humanity, including murder and rape, for acts allegedly committed in 2010 and 2011.

-March 21, 2016 - In a unanimous decision, the ICC declares Jean-Pierre Bemba guilty on two counts of crimes against humanity and three counts of war crimes.

 September 27, 2016 - Islamic militant Ahmad al-Faqi al-Mahdi is sentenced to nine years in prison after pleading guilty to war crimes for destroying religious and historic monuments in the ancient city of Timbuktu, Mali.
+The trial marks the first time the ICC has tried the destruction of cultural heritage as a war crime.

-The trial marks the first time the ICC has tried cultural destruction as a war crime.
+September 27, 2016 - Islamic militant Ahmad al-Faqi al-Mahdi is sentenced to nine years in prison after pleading guilty to war crimes for destroying religious and historic monuments in the ancient city of Timbuktu, Mali.
+The trial marks the first time the ICC has tried the destruction of cultural heritage as a war crime.

 Member States -- (Date of Admission as a Party) - 124 members: